 SoilClick Here for a PDF of Soil

 Soil conditions affect water retention, the oxygen and nutrients available to tree roots, and the health of soil microbes that aid trees.
 When walking your site, notice soils that look sandy, clayey or have caliche present, and notice places where leaves, twigs and animal scat collect and enrich soil.
-Think about what you know about the soil from holes dug in the past.
+Consider what you know about the soil based on holes dug in the past.

 Most fruit and nut trees need well-drained soil around three feet deep.
 Generally, trees grow best in a mixture of sand, silt, clay and organic material.
 However, some trees prefer sandy soils with fast drainage.
 Others grow better in silty or clayey soils that are high in organic matter and moisture.